SEE, I TOLD YOU –

 • hostile relationship between parents, with siblings & with step-parents

-• parental infidelity, bitter divorce or loss of a long-term relationship
+• parental infidelity, bitter divorce or loss of another long-term relationship

 • our own painful relationships, being belittled, misunderstood, abused or ignored